Alcoholism and Substance Abuse Counselors

 The Certificate Program

-Qualifications: Satisfactory completion of education/training, supervised practical training, and documented work experience, as well as passing the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) written examination for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
-Credential applicants are required to document 350 clock hours of course work covering four categories of knowledge.
+Qualifications: Satisfactory completion of education/training, supervised practical training, and documented work experience as well as passing the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) written examination for a the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
+Credential applicants are required to document 350 clock hours of course work covering 4 categories of knowledge.
 Assistance in identifying resources for the supervised practical training hours is provided.

-To earn the Lehman College Credentialed Alcoholism and Substance Abuse Counselor Certificate, students must (1) complete all 9 required courses with a grade of “C” or better; (2) attend at least 80 percent of classroom instruction for each course; and (3) maintain an overall grade average of “B.” A certificate of completion is awarded after satisfactory completion of each course.
+To earn the Lehman College Credentialed Alcoholism and Substance Abuse Counselor Certificate, students must submit a program application ($25) and (1) complete all 9 required courses with a grade of “C” or better; (2) attend at least 80 percent of classroom instruction for each course; and (3) maintain an overall grade average of “B.” A certificate of completion is awarded after satisfactory completion of each course.
 This training is provided under New York State OASAS Provider # AI 0157.

-Spring application deadline: February 15; Summer application deadline: June 3.
+Application deadline: Fall application deadline: TBA.
 An interview may be required.